Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 1 g IV over 8h

-This section guides management after the acute phase is resolved and the patient is stable on anticoagulation.
+Guides management after acute phase resolved and patient stable on anticoagulation.

 Timeline